vslvskyy/hifi_gan/README.md

 ```

 ## Model Testing
-You can find generated samples in `examples` directory.
+You can find generated samples in the `examples` directory.
 To reproduce this result run:

 ```shell
 !python test.py \